-After it’s cleaned, you need to prep.
+After it’s cleaned, you need to do some prep work.
 Not all pieces will need the same amount of prep as others.

 Fill any holes, gaps, chips, etc, with wood filler and sand smooth.

-If you have any other rough areas, you will need to sand to smooth those also.
+If you have any other rough areas, you will need to sand them to smooth those also.

 I know everyone says chalk paint is “no-prep” but that’s not entirely true.
 You will sometimes need to do a little sanding.